vedantthete/NuvioStreamsAddon/DOCUMENTATION.md

 1. Create a file named `cookies.txt` in the main folder
 2. Add your ShowBox cookie to this file

-To get a ShowBox cookie:
-1. Visit [showbox.media](https://showbox.media/) in your browser
-2. Log in or create an account
-3. Press F12 to open developer tools
-4. Go to "Application" tab → "Cookies" → find the site
-5. Copy the cookie value
-6. Paste into your `cookies.txt` file

 With your own cookie:
 - You get your own 100GB monthly quota